mrmop/IGX/readme.md

 <li>Game Distribution</li>
 </ul>

+See the <a href="https://github.com/mrmop/IGX/wiki/Monetisation">Monetisation wiki page</a> for more info.

 ## Payment Services
 Over time a variety of payment processing services will be added to the IGX SDK.
 At the time of writing the following payment services have been added:
 <ul>